JoaoHigino/SandraHomeOrganization/README.md

 - __Gallery__

-  - The gallery will provide the user with supporting images to see what the meet ups look like.
+  - The gallery will provide the user with supporting images to see what our final projects look like.
-  - This section is valuable to the user as they will be able to easily identify the types of events the organisation puts together.
+  - This section is valuable to the user as they will be able to easily identify the types of services we offer.

 ![gallery](https://user-images.githubusercontent.com/111378728/189658446-95cd4534-49f2-40c1-b454-1245360a44c9.png)